About

 Beyond cuisine, however, BINALOT is really about advocating Pinoy values & culture, the best in and of the Filipino (his humor included).
 With culinary excellence, BINALOT aims to advance Pinoy excellence.

-To be the number one truly Filipino fast food restaurant in the Philippines which promotes Filipino humor, values and culture.
+To be the preferred Filipino quick service restaurant in the Philippines which promotes Filipino culture and sustains the environment

-To be the industry benchmark in Customer Service and Satisfaction.
+1. To be the industry benchmark in promoting Philippine cultural values and positive traits

-To improve the quality of life of all Binalot employees.
+3. To improve the quality of life of all Binalot employees

 Corporate Values